Tips on towing a caravan

 Caravanning and camping are rated as one of New Zealand’s most popular leisure time activities.
 It brings together people from a wide range of backgrounds with the simple aim of enjoyment, relaxation and having a great time.
 Read on for some key towing tips.

 Caravanners are sometimes called modern-day nomads because of their desire to travel and take along their own accommodation.

 Today's modern vehicles make excellent towing vehicles, while modern caravans have all the creature comforts desired.
-However, caravanners need to be aware that a car and caravan combination can behave in a different manner than when driving the car itself.
+However, caravanners need to be aware that a car and caravan combination can behave in a different manner than when driving the car by itself.
 For more tips on purchasing a caravan check out our essential need to know for purchasing a motorhome or caravan.

-To ensure safe journeys, it is necessary to have a car and caravan that are compatible.
-Use the best towing equipment and practice some of the skills that are required to enable you to cope with any situation that may arise.
+To ensure a safe journey, it is necessary to have a car and caravan that are compatible.
+Use the best towing equipment and practice some of the skills that are required to cope with any situation that may arise.
 From here, every journey will be a safe and enjoyable one.

 The tow vehicle

 As long as the manufacturer's towing recommendations are not exceeded, modern passenger vehicles (including those with front-wheel drives) are just as capable of towing a caravan or camper trailer as a four-wheel drive.
-Four-wheel drives are only necessary for venturing off the beaten track or pulling long and heavy caravans, or for getting into some more 'off the beaten track' campgrounds.
+Four-wheel drives are only necessary for venturing off the beaten track, pulling long and heavy caravans, or for getting into some more 'off the beaten track' campgrounds.

 While a vehicle with a manual gearbox was often preferred, many vehicle manufacturers recommend an automatic transmission for towing larger trailers or caravans.
 One advantage is that the driver needs only to concentrate on the prevailing road conditions and not to worry about whether the vehicle is in the correct gear.
 Reversing is much easier if the vehicle has an automatic transmission.
 With automatics, it can be important that an auxiliary transmission oil cooler is fitted for larger caravans.